dbarj/database/adb-migration/09-monitor-troubleshoot-trace/monitor-troubleshoot-trace.md

     ```

     * Hit `CTRL+C` only once.
-    * In lab 5, *Faster Imports*, you learned how to use the interactive console.
+    * In lab 5, *Latency Test*, you learned how to use the interactive console.

 9. Now, kill the job.